turingschool/career-development-curriculum-site/module_two/week_1_career_roadmap.md

 ### Learning Goals
 * Connect elements of Professional Storytelling and Branding to develop a technically focused resume
 * Understand the Applicant Tracking System in selecting resume formats
-* Analyze resume for what’s working and what’s not to make final updates
+* Generate a resume that reflect your skills and your professional story

 Today as you start on this, consider these questions: